 You’ll never want a regular margarita again after tasting this skinny margarita!
-Made with fresh ingredients, this cocktail is low calorie and sugar, but still tastes amazing!
-Perfect for sipping on a hot day!
+Made with fresh ingredients, this cocktail is low-calorie and low sugar, but still tastes amazing!
+Perfect for a summer cocktail recipe for sipping on a hot day!

 I grew up in California, Mexican food and margaritas are pretty much a staple in our diet and I wouldn’t have it any other way!

 I’ve enjoyed many in the past 15 years and it’s one of my preferred classic cocktails.
 When done right, they’re always fresh and have the perfect balance of sweet, sour, and salty.
 I usually always order or make a skinny margarita as I like it better and less sweet!

 What We Love About This Skinny Margarita

 - Naturally Sweetened – This recipe is made without refined sugars or artificial sweeteners.
 We use agave syrup to sweeten this drink.

 - Gluten-Free, Fat-Free, Vegan – The ingredients in this skinny margarita make it gluten-free, dairy-free, and vegan!

 - Fresh Citrus – We use fresh lime juice and orange juice and it makes the most citrusy margarita!

 - The Best Skinny Margarita Recipe – This recipe is so good and easy to make, it will become a favorite!

 How to Make a Skinny Margarita